yeyt97/AirDropPlus/readme.md

 # Issues and solutions
 ### 1. Shortcut Instruction Timeout:
-1. Check if the local area network (LAN) environment is unobstructed (in campus network environments, communication with LAN devices may be prohibited).
+1. Check if the local area network (LAN) environment is unobstructed.
+In campus network environments, communication with LAN devices may be prohibited.
 2. Verify that the port number set in the **config.ini** file matches the one set in the shortcut instruction.
-3. Ensure that the hostname set in the shortcut instruction is consistent with **the computer's hostname** (the hostname should not be in Chinese).
-You can also try changing hostname.local to **IP address**.
+3. Ensure that the hostname set in the shortcut instruction is consistent with **the PC's hostname** (the hostname should not be in Chinese).
+You can also try changing **hostname.local** to **IP address**.
 4. Check if the computer's firewall is blocking the port set in the **config.ini** file.
 Remove all entries related to AirDropPlus and restart AirDropPlus.
 After the restart, please allow the pop-up for network requests.
     <div style="text-align:center;">
       <img src="pic/firewall.png" alt="Image" style="width: 50%;">